ankane/ahoy_guide/README.md

 - sign in
 - bounce

+**TODO:** Note about multiple authentication strategies (email, Facebook, Google, etc)

+**Best practice:** For third-party services, ask for the miminum number of permissions needed

 #### Authenticated Visitors

 If a visitor is authenticated, do **not** show them the landing page with a “Customer Login” link.
 Drop them right into your product.